cauerego/cauerego.github.io/_posts/2015-12-26-the-next-ai-poca-lips.markdown

 The fight for energy and resources begin.
 The side today perceived as evil tries to unify everyone.
 Merge.
 While angels from heaven side claim it's better to dissimilate, keep individuality and independence.
 "Freedom", they seek.
 But they're much weaker...

 Laura wakes up.
 She was already standing up.
 Wash her face with a weird liquid.
 It's not water.
 She morphs her naked human orange body into a ghostly appearance of the same form.
-And she fly away, weightless, as if repelled by some magnetic field.
+And she fly away, weightless, as if repelled by some kind of magnetic field.